ICMS-conference/icms-conference.github.io/README.md

 # Repository holding the sources of the icms-conference.org website (aka icms-conference.github.io)

-This is patterned after the [OpenDreamKit site](http://opendreamkit.org), also see the readme there.

 ## About

 This website is hosted as a [github page](https://pages.github.com/).